I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-getreturnoffset.md

 <p> </p>

 ## -remarks
 <p>The return address is the location in the process's virtual address space of the instruction that will be executed when the current function returns.</p>

-<p>The return address is the location in the process's virtual address space of the instruction that will be executed when the current function returns.</p>

 ## -requirements